The video stats page in your account is chock-full of sweet, sweet data. Learn all about how to read it.

-Below Average Engagement on the video stats page you'll next see Total Plays.
-This one's pretty easy, but total plays shows you the raw number of people who clicked the play button on your video—no matter how long they stuck around.
-We use total plays to calculate play rate.
+Below Average Engagement on the video stats page you’ll next see Total Plays.
+This one’s pretty easy, but total plays shows you the raw number of times your video was played — no matter how long your viewer sticks around.

 Finally, below Average Engagement and Total Plays on the video stats page, you’ll see Play Rate.
 Play rate, like average engagement, is a calculated stat.

-We take the total number of plays and divide it by the page loads.
-We calculate loads as anyone who loaded the player on your page (which, for the most part, unless you've done some fancy coding, or your viewers were super fast when running away from your page 🏃) is pretty synonymous with your webpage loads.
+We take the number of unique plays and divide it by the number of unique page loads.
+We calculate loads as anyone who loaded the player on your page (which, for the most part, unless you’ve done some fancy coding, or your viewers were super fast when running away from your page 🏃) is pretty synonymous with your webpage loads.